 Non-Tenure Track (NTT) Faculty

-This article, except as otherwise described within it, shall apply to all bargaining-unit members identified as non-tenure track faculty in Article 2.2.2 of this Agreement.
+This article, except as otherwise described within it, shall apply to all bargaining-unit members identified as non-tenure track faculty in Article 2.2.2 of this Agreement (inclusive of clinical faculty, all ranks, but exclusive of librarians, who are covered under Article 20).

-Compensation for Non-Tenure-Track Faculty: The salary minima in Article 26.4 shall apply to all full-time and, on a pro-rata basis, all part-time NTT faculty.
+21.1 Compensation for Non-Tenure-Track Faculty: The salary minima in Article 26.4 shall apply to all full-time and, on a pro-rata basis, all part-time NTT faculty.
 These minima shall be effective at the time of the next competitive grant renewal for grant-funded faculty.
-At the time of any reappointment, an individual’s rate of pay may be the same as or higher than the rate at the end of the last appointment period but may not be lower.
+At the time of any reappointment to the same title, an individual’s rate of pay may be the same as or higher than the rate at the end of the last appointment period but may not be lower.

 Course Cancelations and Course Reassignments: The University may cancel classes assigned to NTT faculty at the start of an academic semester, on the following terms: